 Tamatea.
 L. (2008).
 If Robots are Us, Who am I: Online Christian Responses to Artificial Intelligence.
 Journal of Culture and Religion.
 Vol. 9 (2): 140-161.

-Liberalism as a viable curriculum framework of teaching coding to disadvantaged youth..
+Liberalism as guiding curriculum development framework for teaching coding to disadvantaged youth.

 Recent Technology Focused Key Note Presentations and Conferences